rgeo/activerecord-postgis-adapter/README.md

 #### Version 3.x supports ActiveRecord 4.2+

-_JRuby is not supported due to AR-JDBC not supporting 4.2 yet._
+_JRuby is not yet supported.
+AR-JDBC now supports 4.2, so JRuby support will be added soon._

 Requirements: